 The pioneers responded with cheers and applause.
 Full of youthful enthusiasm, the young men jumped up and danced with Rav Kook.

-We are fortunate to possess Avraham Rosenblatt’s testimony of that evening.
+We are fortunate to have Avraham Rosenblatt’s testimony of that evening.
 In a letter written nearly sixty years after the event, he described in detail the stirring encounter, vividly etched in his memory:

 I recall a beautiful episode that took place 57 years ago, when Rav Kook toured the moshavot in the Galilee.
-I was working in the Poriah farm near the town of Tiberius.
+I was working on the Poriah farm near the town of Tiberius.
 At the time we were just a handful of sixty workers.
-In the end of Tishrei, 5674, we heard that Rav Kook, together with three other rabbis — Rabbis Zonnenfeld, Yadler, and Horowitz — were touring the isolated moshavot in the Galilee in order to influence them to greater religious observance and purity.
+In the end of Tishrei, 5674, we heard that Rav Kook, together with three other rabbis — Rabbis Zonnenfeld, Yadler, and Horowitz — were touring the isolated moshavot in the Galilee to encourage them to greater religious observance and purity.

 I remember that we were told that the delegation was staying nearby, and that the rabbis would also visit Poriah.
 We sat in the dining hall, singing and dancing, as was our custom back then.
 Then we heard that the delegation had arrived in Poriah and was in the office of the manager, Eliyahu Israelite, and that the rabbis wished to meet with us.

 We had already finished eating.
 We were dancing and singing, “God will rebuild the Galilee,” when Rav Kook joined in and danced with the men.